Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzSqlDatabaseTransparentDataEncryptionActivity.md

 ## SYNTAX

 ```
-Get-AzureRmSqlDatabaseTransparentDataEncryptionActivity [-ServerName] <String> [-DatabaseName] <String>
+Get-AzSqlDatabaseTransparentDataEncryptionActivity [-ServerName] <String> [-DatabaseName] <String>
  [-ResourceGroupName] <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabaseTransparentDataEncryptionActivity** cmdlet gets the progress of a Transparent Data Encryption (TDE) scan of an Azure SQL database.
+The **Get-AzSqlDatabaseTransparentDataEncryptionActivity** cmdlet gets the progress of a Transparent Data Encryption (TDE) scan of an Azure SQL database.
 If no encryption span is running, this cmdlet returns an empty list.
 For more information, see Transparent Data Encryption with Azure SQL Databasehttps://msdn.microsoft.com/library/dn948096 (https://msdn.microsoft.com/library/dn948096) in the Microsoft Developer Network Library.
 This cmdlet is also supported by the SQL Server Stretch Database service on Azure.